presciencelabs/tabitha/README.md

 1. code indentation via <kbd>tab</kbd> instead of <kbd>space</kbd>
 1. normalize data as close to source as possible, e.g., see how occurrences are handled in the Ontology app
 1. pure functions, i.e., no changes outside of scope and no more that one arg at a time
-1. components should be self-contained, i.e., always let parent be responsible for layout, positioning, etc., component should not assume anything outsode its containment
+1. components should be self-contained, i.e., always let parent be responsible for layout, positioning, etc., component should not assume anything outside its containment